 One of the New Seven Wonders of the World.

-Everybody has at least seen one picture of this masterpiece.
-In October 2015 I had the awesome possibility to spend some days in Rio di Janeiro, the City of God.
+New York, Rio, Tokyo… In October 2015 I had the awesome possibility to spend some days in Rio di Janeiro, the City of God.
 Feeling the hot sun on my skin was exactly what I needed during the cold autumn months in Europe.
 So, once in Rio, I absolutely had to check out the wheelchair accessibility of this magical spot.

 Cristo Redentor – The Basics

 Christ the Redeemer, Cristo Redentor in Portuguese, is an Art Deco statue on top of Corcovado Mountain in Tijuca National Park in Rio di Janeiro.
 With its 28 m wide spread out arms it peacefully watches over the city.
 The 30 m high statue of Christ stands on an about 8 m high pedestal which hides a small chapel inside.
 Christ the Redeemer is listed as one of the New Seven Wonders of the World since 2007.
 The statue was planned as a memorial of the 100th anniversary of Brazilian Independence by a team of four great men: Brazilian Engineer Heitor da Silva Costa, the French-Polish sculptor Paul Landowski, French Engineer Albert Caquot (for the intern structure) and the Romanian sculptor Gheorghe Leonida, who fashioned the statue’s head and face.
 The construction began in 1922 and was completed in 1931.
 At that time Cristo Redentor was the largest Art Deco sculpture in the world.